DreamtaleCore/yunfei-academic-resume/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently a forth-year Ph.D student at Beihang University, Under the supervision of Prof. [Feng Lu](http://shi.buaa.edu.cn/lufeng/en/index.htm).
+I am currently a forth-year Ph.D student at Beihang University, under the supervision of Prof. [Feng Lu](http://shi.buaa.edu.cn/lufeng/en/index.htm).
 Previously, I received my BSc degree of Computer Science from Beijing Institute of Teachnology in 2017.

-**My research interests** include the intersection of machine learning, deep learning, pattern recognition, and statistical modeling/inference with applications for computer vision, computational phothgraphy, low-level vision, human-computer interaction.
+**My research interests** include the intersection of machine learning, deep learning, pattern recognition, and statistical modeling/inference with applications for computer vision, computational phothgraphy, low-level vision, human-computer interaction, and AR/MR.

 I serve as a reviewer for international conferences and journals, *e.g.*, CVPR, ICCV, ACM MM, IJCV, PR, *etc.*.
 More details can be found in my [CV](cv/cv_yunfei.pdf).